D-Day and Utah Beach

 The landings would take place on the beaches between Cherbourg and Le Havre, well between either of those large and fortified cities.

 The beaches were assigned code names: UTAH, OMAHA, GOLD, JUNO, and SWORD, from west to east.
 The names were fairly arbitrary, beyond Utah and Omaha being American place names and U.S. forces were to take the first two, while British and Canadian forces would take the other three.
 Utah Beach was on the roughly north-south coast of the Cotentin Peninsula.
 The Douve River empties into a fairly large estuary in the "southwest corner" of the Norman coastline, just northeast of Carentan as seen on the above map.
-Just to the estuary's west are high cliffs around Pointe du Hoc, then it's back to beaches and the other four landing areas continuing to the east toward Caen.
+Just to the estuary's east are high cliffs around Pointe du Hoc, then it's back to beaches and the other four landing areas continuing to the east toward Caen.

 The map above is just a detail from an overall map of the plans, showing just Normandy itself.
 Below is a map showing Utah Beach, and the action of the U.S. 4th Infantry Division through the evening of 6 June 1944.
 Notice the many German fortifications along the beach, shown as solid black circles.
 Not included on this map are the significant German artillery positions well inland but well within range of the beach, including Azeville, shown in detail on the Sainte-Mère-Église page, and many entrenched mobile guns including those at Brécourt Manor.